-Andrea Lockwood - Deputy Assistant Secretary for Middle East, Africa and Eurasia
+Andrea Lockwood - Deputy Assistant Secretary for Africa, Middle East, Europe, and Eurasia

 Andrea Lockwood comes to this position with 25 years of experience at the Department of Energy, where she has served as Deputy Director for Americas Policy, Senior Advisor to the Secretary for Africa Policy and lead analyst for the Middle East, Central Asia, and the UK and Norway.
 Ms. Lockwood holds an AB degree from Bowdoin College and an MPP from Harvard University.